Dukhan: Industrial infrastructure

 In 1990, there were 390 hydrocarbon wells in Dukhan, covering 0.08% of the area.
 Of the 390 wells, 140 were oil producing, 20 were gas producing and 219 were for other uses.
 The pipeline system for these wells covered 0.1% of the area and had an overall length 204 km.
 By 1990, there were seven degassing stations and two pumping stations.
 The Khatiyah sector was the most densely occupied in terms of infrastructure.

 Residential developments

 Dukhan's residential area was developed at the same time oil operations began in 1940.
 The first residential area was a 3 sqkm fenced oil camp situated in close proximity to the oil fields.
 Several issues limited the growth of the camp in its early years, such as lack of private ownership and its remoteness from the capital city.
-The camp comprised eight residential zones, several administrative buildings, stores, workshops, and cultural facilities.
-Two schools, a hospital, two mosques and a church were also located in the camp.
+The camp comprised eight residential zones, along with administrative buildings, stores, workshops, and cultural facilities.
+It also included key community services such as two schools, a hospital, two mosques, and a church.
 Mike Morton remarked that in 1958, the oil camp had a club with tennis, billiards, hockey, football and cricket facilities, as well as a restaurant, a bar and a library.
 He claimed that the club's bar was the focal point of the camp.